FENECON Industrial S — Assembly and Operating Instructions

 The emergency stop switch is located inside the Battery energy storage unit.

-If required by the operator, there is the option of installing an external emergency stop switch; further information can be found in chapter 6.6.5 Connecting the signal interface.
+If required by the operator, there is the option of installing an external emergency off switch, further information can be found in section Connection — Signal interface.

 Pressing the emergency stop button